Loading component...

 Process

-- There are no fees payable by a higher education provider to apply for accreditation by CPA Australia.
-We invest in accreditation as part of our broader academic commitments.
+There are no fees payable by a higher education provider to apply for accreditation by the Professional Bodies.
+The Professional Bodies invest in accreditation as part of their broader academic commitments.

-We’ll conduct a site visit for the first program accreditation submission by a new provider and the reaccreditation review (if required) which occurs every five years.
-We reserve the right to conduct a site visit outside the standard accreditation cycle.
+The Professional Bodies will conduct a site visit for the first program accreditation submission by a new higher education provider and the reaccreditation review (if required) which occurs every seven years for Category 1 providers and five years for Category 2 providers.
+Where possible, each site visit will be conducted by representatives of both Professional Bodies.
+The Professional Bodies reserve the right to conduct a site visit outside the standard accreditation cycle.

-At the site visit, our CPA Australia representative will identify any areas of concern and the provider must address these areas before the application will be considered for accreditation.
-If the provider is operating a twinning arrangement, and we haven’t previously visited the twinning partner campus, then a site visit to that campus will normally be required.
+The initial site visit will take place during the assessment stage of the accreditation process.
+At the site visit, representatives of the Professional Bodies will identify any areas of concern, and the higher education provider must address these areas before the application will be considered for accreditation by the Professional Bodies.
+If the provider is operating a twinning arrangement, and the Professional Bodies have not previously visited the twinning partner campus, then a site visit to that campus will normally be required.

 The reaccreditation site visit will be a requirement for providers within their first 10 years of accredited program delivery and recommended for more established providers.

-- If a provider introduces a new accredited program during their five-yearly review cycle, the new program will need to be included in the next review submission regardless of whether the initial accreditation of that program was less than five years ago.
+If a provider introduces a new accredited program during their seven-year review cycle for Category 1 providers and five-yearly review cycle for Category 2 providers, the new program will need to be included in the next review submission regardless of whether the initial accreditation of that program was less than seven/five years ago.
 This is to streamline processes for all stakeholders and align subsequent review cycles to the same period.

 Obligations

-Once a program is accredited by CPA Australia, we request that the provider:
+Once a program is accredited by the Professional Bodies, we request that the provider:

 - provides confirmation/update of subject tables annually.
 We’ll send an email request to the provider’s nominated contact for response.
 Failure to supply timely information may result in program details being removed from our website